 FLNG projects deliver no gas for the domestic market.
 They also represent a serious loss of revenue to the WA State Government.
 Additionally, they reduce opportunities for local content and the jobs it generates.

-Therefore if One Nation hold the balance of power I will seek to:
+Therefore if I hold the balance of power I will seek to:

 - Uphold and increase WA’s gas reservation policy and ensure sufficient reserves of gas resources are set aside to meet the current and future needs of the WA community.